Drop in primary pupils meeting ‘expected standard’ in Sats reading exam

 “The Government’s target of 90% of children achieving the expected standard in reading, writing and maths is a pipe-dream in these circumstances.”

-Sarah Hannafin, head of policy at school leaders’ union NAHT, said: “It’s beyond belief that for the second successive year schools have had issues logging into the Primary Assessment Gateway system, which they use to access results.
+Sarah Hannafin, head of policy at the NAHT, said: “It’s beyond belief that for the second successive year schools have had issues logging into the Primary Assessment Gateway (PAG) system, which they use to access results.

 “We were assured that changes had been made so there would not be a repeat this time around.
 However, from 7.30am this morning, many schools had similar problems as leaders tried to access their results before starting another busy school day.